Every time I shower, rest my head on the pillow or comb my hair, I wonder why my hair is shedding so much. Is it normal?

 Learn more here: Hair loss in shower.

 Hair shedding has so many reasons.
-Luckily, they are all curable, and you can reduce hair shedding and even stop it if diagnosed early.
+Luckily, they are all curable, and you can reduce excessive hair shedding and even stop it if diagnosed early.
 Here are some of the causes of hair loss based on how commonly they occur:

 Hair Shedding Reason #1: Stress (Telogen Effluvium)